-Sometime this month, take your homeschool students out at dusk and introduce them to this great celestial landmark, and teach them its name, and so give them a new friend for life.
+Sometime this month, take your homeschool students out after dark and introduce them to this great celestial landmark, and teach them its name, and so give them a new friend for life.

-What stellar observations have you made in your homeschool this Leo Term? 😊
+What astronomical observations and stellar sightings have you made in your homeschool this Leo Term? 😊

 ❡ Alpha and beta and gamma, oh my: Most of the principal stars within each constellation have both old vernacular names — Vega, Sirius, Arcturus, and so on — as well as more formal scientific designations.
 The German astronomer Johann Bayer (1572–1625) devised the formal system of star designations that is still in common use today.
 In Bayer’s system, the stars in each constellation, from brightest to dimmest, are assigned a lowercase letter of the Greek alphabet: α (alpha, brightest), β (beta, second brightest), γ (gamma, third brightest), δ (delta, fourth brightest), and so on.
 This letter designation is combined with the name of the constellation in its Latin possessive (genitive) form: Lyra becomes Lyrae (“of Lyra”), Canis Major becomes Canis Majoris (“of Canis Major”), and so on.
 The brightest star in the constellation Lyra (the star Vega) thus becomes α Lyrae (“alpha of Lyra”), the brightest star in Canis Major (the star Sirius) becomes α Canis Majoris (“alpha of Canis Major”), and so on, through all 24 Greek letters and all 88 constellations.
 How bright would you expect, say, the σ (sigma) star of Orion to be?
 Not very bright — it’s far down the alphabet — but σ Orionis happens to mark the top of Orion’s sword, so even though it’s not very bright it’s still notable and easy to locate on a dark night. ✨